-- Want to know more about teaching ESL online with VIPKid, GoGokid, or other companies? email me at email@example.com for FREE resources and guidance.
+- Want to know more about teaching ESL online with VIPKid, GoGokid, or other companies?
+Email me at firstname.lastname@example.org for FREE resources and 1:1 mentoring.

-- Interested in mindful and valuable social media use?
-Check out my first and second post in a 4-part series!
+- Interested in mindful and valuable social media use for educators?
+Check out my 1st , 2nd, and 3rd posts in a 4-part series!

 The Introverted Online Teacher